diddi-/flask-seeder/README.md

 All seeders must be somewhere in the `seeds/` directory and inherit from `Seeder` or else they won't be detected.

+# Faker and Generators
+Flask-Seeder provides a `Faker` class that controls the creation of fake objects, based on real models.
+By telling `Faker` how to create the objects, you can easily create many different unique objects to help when seeding the database.

+There are different generators that help generate values for the fake objects.
+Currently supported generators are:
+* Integer: Create a random integer between two values
+* Name: Create a random name from a list `data/names/names.txt`

+Feel free to roll your own generator by subclassing `Generator` and implement a `generate()` method that return the generated value.

 # Example usage
 Examples show only relevant snippets of code